Internationalization (i18n) of the Flowee Pay front ends

 To start a new language for a certain front-end, several steps are needed.

-- Update the CMakeLists.txt and under the
+- Update the CMakeLists.txt and in the

-qt5_create_translationadd your wanted translations filename.
+set (TS_FILESadd your wanted translations filename.
 The language code are explained on Crowdin, language codes.

 - You will need to edit the i18n manifest file for your front-end.
 For instance